-Anyone who came to Ferdinand Magazine through my Classic Porsche Blog or associated Facebook page will remember Björn Waldegård on the East African Safari Classic Rally last year, smashing his Tuthill Porsche 911 into a truck while ignoring advice from his co-driving son!
-The mishap cranked up the Safari drama and left Björn with work to take the first-ever Porsche win on this epic desert rally.
+Regular readers of Ferdinand Magazine will remember Björn Waldegård’s Safari-winning Porsche on the East African Safari Classic Rally last year.
+The car was smashed into a truck when Bjorn had momentary brain fade and misheard advice from his co-driving son!
+The mishap left Björn with work to take the first-ever Porsche win on this epic desert rally.

 Waldegard’s eventual win was made possible by some quick Tuthill thinking.
 After one car had retired earlier on, Richard wanted to send it back to base, but wily old Francis insisted it travelled with the team for the rest of the event.
 The retiree donated some crash bars for repair and was eventually all that stood between win or bust.